ajuna-network/ajuna-parachain/README.md

 ### Test Runtime Upgrades
-Note: Currently, try-runtime seems to be a better solution to test the runtime upgrade itself, but chopsticks will be good to test some basic functionality after the runtime upgrade happened.
+Note: Currently, try-runtime seems to be a better solution to test the runtime upgrade itself, but chopsticks will be good to test functionality after the runtime upgrade happened.

-The following command overrides the runtime with the local build of the upgraded runtime and creates a local fork of the connected network including all storage values, and with the overridden storage values of the config file.
+The following command overrides the runtime with the local build of the upgraded runtime and creates a local fork of the connected network including all storage values and the overridden storage values of the config file.

 ```bash
 nvm use 20